Can I Skip the Psychiatrist and Just See My Doctor? (How to Know)

 - Adding psychiatrists to the primary care team and having primary care doctors regularly consult and collaborate with them, whether remotely or on-site.

-So, if your primary care clinic offers integrated mental health care, or if you have an integrated primary care clinic near you, we strongly encourage you to go!
 It may end up being a better option than either an independent psychiatrist (who might have a long waitlist, not accept insurance, or not even be accepting new patients) or a primary care clinic that doesn’t offer integrated care.

 Conclusion